 The ORADUR® Sustained Release Technology

-We are developing ORADUR® sustained release oral technology based on our SABER technology.
+We are developing our ORADUR® sustained release oral technology based on our SABER technology.
 We believe that ORADUR® can transform short-acting oral capsule dosage forms into sustained release oral products.
 Products based on our ORADUR® technology can take the form of an easy to swallow capsule that uses a high-viscosity base component such as sucrose acetate isobutyrate (SAIB) to provide controlled release of active ingredient for a period of 12 to 24 hours of drug delivery.
 Oral dosage forms based on the ORADUR® technology may also have the added benefit of being less prone to abuse (e.g., by crushing or alcohol or water extraction) than other controlled release dosage forms on the market today.
 ORADUR-based products can be manufactured by a simple process using conventional methods making them readily scalable.
 These properties have the potential to make ORADUR-based products an attractive option for pharmaceutical companies that seek to develop abuse deterrent oral products.

 In August 2009, we signed a development and license agreement with Orient Pharma related to a drug candidate based on our ORADUR Technology and one specified active pharmaceutical ingredient for the treatment of attention deficit hyperactivity disorder (ADHD).
 Under this agreement, the parties will collaborate to perform a clinical development program intended to produce a data package that will support later stage development of the drug candidate and subsequent licensing by DURECT.
 We will be responsible for formulation and study design of the pre-defined clinical program, which Orient Pharma will fund and execute.
 In 2013, DURECT announced that we and Orient Pharma have selected a lead formulation for the lead program in DURECT ’s ORADUR-ADHD program, ORADUR-Methylphenidate.
 This lead formulation was chosen based on its potential for rapid onset of action, long duration with once-a-day dosing and target pharmacokinetic profile as demonstrated in a recent Phase 1 trial.
 In addition, this product candidate will utilize a small capsule size relative to the leading existing long acting products on the market and incorporates DURECT’s ORADUR anti-tampering technology.
-Orient Pharma is planning to meet with the Taiwan Food and Drug Administration (TFDA) later this year to discuss the Phase 3 program in that market and is developing its plans for further development in the defined Asian and South Pacific countries to which it has rights from DURECT.
+Orient Pharma has met with the Taiwan Food and Drug Administration (TFDA) to discuss the Phase 3 program in that market and is developing its plans for further development in the defined Asian and South Pacific countries to which it has rights from DURECT.
 DURECT retains rights to all other markets in the world, notably including the U.S., Europe and Japan, and is initiating licensing discussions with other companies now that the lead formulation has been selected.

 Download the ORADUR® Fact Sheet (.PDF)